hoshisorakangetsu/TARC-FOUNDATION-SEM3/Multimedia/Chap5Animation.md

         - Ease-in (start slow end fast) and ease-out (start fast end slow) helps to address the physics of motion
         - Overshooting a resting point shows kinetic energy of motion (it's like you let the thing go over where it's supposed to go and then pull it back)
         - Overlapping motion -> different components move independently on its own
-    - Exaggerate mjotion for dramatic effect
+    - Exaggerate motion for dramatic effect
         - Different speeds are used
         - Stretch and squash technique are used -> the ball are squashed as it hits the ground and stretched when it's bounced back up